-Manhattan Riding Club and General Horseback Riding FAQ's
+Manhattan Riding Club and General Horse Riding FAQ's

 We have jumped right into summer, literally!
 With 2-3 rides selling out per week and lots of new riders we realize there are some frequently asked questions and we are going to attempt to answer a few of them here.
-As always if you can't find the answers to your questions PLEASE send us an email at firstname.lastname@example.org or DM us on IG or Facebook.
-Here we go:
+As always if you can't find the answers to your questions PLEASE send us an email at firstname.lastname@example.org or DM us on Instagram or Facebook.

 1. Do I need to have my own horse to ride with Manhattan Riding Club?

--Nope!
-One of the main reasons our founder created this club was so non horse owning equestrians could participate in activities you would typically think you need a horse for, like hunting and hunter paces!
-All of our ride costs include a horse for you, that is paired according to your riding experience and comfort level.
+Nope!
+One of the main reasons our founder created this club was so non-horse owning equestrians could participate in activities you would typically think you need a horse for, like hunting and hunter paces!
+All of our ride costs include a horse for you, which is paired according to your riding experience and comfort level.

 2. Do I have to be a jumper to go on the rides?

--Not always, our Bedford rides for example are a great hack (open space ride) for non jumpers and jumpers alike.
+Not always, our Bedford Hacks for example are a great open space ride for non-jumpers and jumpers alike.
 Due to the openness of the trails all the jumps have really easy go-around's right alongside the jump and we can simply split into two groups as we approach.
 For hunter paces all jumps are also avoidable, however not always so easy, sometimes it requires taking another route from the group which could take a couple minutes before you rejoin, however trails are marked so it's fairly easy to do.
 If you want to participate in a hunter pace and are concerned about jumping we recommend reaching out to us so we can suggest the right pace and help answer any other questions.

 3. What is a hunter pace?